-We will typically support company proposals to implement a share buyback program up to a limit of 15% of the existing issued capital.
-Ideally share buy-back proposals should lead to cancellation of the shares, to prevent reissue without authority from shareholders.
+We will typically support company proposals to implement a share buyback program..
+Ideally share buy-back proposals should lead to cancellation of the shares, to prevent re-issue without authority from shareholders.

 Mergers, acquisitions, asset disposals

 Each will be considered and reviewed on a case-by-case basis, with a decision taken based upon whether value is being created for shareholders and if the transaction proposed has strategic merit for the company.